aredoubles/MicrobeCheaters/README.md

 ## RELATED MODELS

-(models in the NetLogo Models Library and elsewhere which are of related interest)
+This model is based off the work by Pillai et al. (2014).
+We've added some host feedback methods (and later, pathogens) to see how they affect the results.

 ## CREDITS AND REFERENCES

-Concept by Décio Correa and Catalina Cuellar-Gempeler.
+Concept by Décio Correa and Catalina Cuellar-Gempeler, based off work by Pillai et al. (2014).
 Coding by Roger Shaw.

+Pillai, P., Gouhier, T. C., and Vollmer, S. V. 2014.
+The cryptic role of biodiversity in the emergence of host–microbial mutualisms.
+Ecology letters, 17(11): 1437-1446.